-Deggendorf is a Danube River cruise port and a city in Bavaria.
-It is situated on the river's left bank, nearly in the middle between Passau and Regensburg.
-The crossing railway bridge on Danube kilometers 2286th creates the natural border to the city south-east of the river, and it's the other side at the foot of central Bavarian Forest.
-Several miles downstream, close to Deggenau district, Isar River flows into Danube.
+Deggendorf is a Danube River cruise port and city in Germany's Bavaria state (Deggendorf district) with population around 35,000.
+It is situated on the river's left bank, and nearly equidistant from/between Passau and Regensburg.
+The crossing railway bridge (on Danube kilometers 2286th) creates the natural border to the city south-east of the river, and it's the other side at the foot of central Bavarian Forest.
+Several miles downstream, close to Deggenau district, Isar River flows into the Danube.

 Just like all Bavarian towns, the city of Deggendorf boasts its fair share of monasteries and churches.
 The best-known is St.Peter and Paul’s Church of the Holy Sepulchre with quite extraordinary steeple completed 400 years after the creation of the church and is regarded as one of the prettiest Baroque church steeples found in southern Germany.

 The shipbuilder Deggendorfer Werft und Eissenbau GmbH (now renamed MAN Turbo AG) is famous for constructing Europe's largest riverboat - Crystal Mozart.

 Port Deggendorf cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Deggendorf, Germany Bavaria.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.